AD4Noobs/site/content/how_to_use_active_directory/active_directory_users_and_computers/security_principals/computers/_index.md

 pre: "<b>4.2.3.3 </b>"
 ---

-We have yet to add a computer to our domain, but since a computer is also a security principal I like to shortly cover it here.
+We haven't yet added a computer to our domain, since a computer is also a security principal I like to shortly cover it here.

 {{% notice note %}}
-A generally unknown fact. in AD computer accounts are just like user accounts.
-This is because if you do something in the context of a computer object AD see this as a 'Authenticated User' duo it being a security principal.
-They are generally able to preform the same actions a default user can do, such as add more computers to the domain and read/update AD object attributes.
+A generally unknown fact, in AD, computer accounts are just like user accounts.
+This is because if you do something in the context of a computer object, AD sees this as a 'Authenticated User' due it being a security principal.
+They are generally able to perform the same actions a default user can do, such as add more computers to the domain and read/update AD object attributes.
 This can be handy feature for attackers.
 {{% /notice %}}

 ### Naming convention

-I always implement a strict naming convection for my computers in any environments.
+I always implement a strict naming convection for my computers in any environment.
 These naming conventions are not the same at every company, but I think they all should have one.

 General rules I follow with the naming convention for computers: